beatrizsmerino/vue-dinner-calculator/README.md

 This project has 3 files:

-- [index.html](/index.html) [HTML-based template syntax](https://vuejs.org/v2/guide/syntax.html).
+- [index.html](/index.html) - see [HTML-based template syntax](https://vuejs.org/v2/guide/syntax.html).
 Structure html with interpolations, bind attributes...
 This file include below the framework Vue and a file with the application development.
-- [vue.js](/js/vue.js) [Download Framework Vue.js v2.6.10](https://github.com/vuejs/vue/archive/v2.6.10.zip).
+- [vue.js](/js/vue.js) - see [Download Framework Vue.js v2.6.10](https://github.com/vuejs/vue/archive/v2.6.10.zip).
 Development version, includes helpful console warnings.
-- [app.js](/js/app.js) [The Vue instance](https://vuejs.org/v2/guide/instance.html).
+- [app.js](/js/app.js) - see [The Vue instance](https://vuejs.org/v2/guide/instance.html).
 Development of the code with data and methods to create your desired behavior.

 The scripts are loaded in the HTML like this: